majid-T/personal-shop/README.md

 - [Font awsome](https://fontawesome.com/) - CDN for Online icons and fonts
 - [Django Rest Framework](https://www.django-rest-framework.org/) - Python based Django managed REST frame work for handling Rest web services to backend system
 - [Python](https://www.python.org/) - Python is a programming language that lets you work quickly and integrate systems more effectively
+- [React Bootstrap](https://react-bootstrap.github.io/) - Bootstrap is CSS library for responsive mobile first design and here is customized to be used in React